 Funnel progress

 This chart represents a "Funnel Progress" report, which is used to analyze the effectiveness of a specific funnel.
 Here's what each part of the chart signifies: Users started this funnel: This box shows the number of users who began the signup process.
 Users finished this funnel: This indicates the number of users who completed the entire signup process.
-Time to complete: How lonSome readersUser browsers
+Time to complete: How lonSome readersOverview

 The overview offers an in-depth look at your selected time frame, with each headline metric accompanied by its own chart.
 Clicking on a chart's bar, or the dot for 'Current visitors,' reveals further details about the user interactions.
 Take the 'First Time Visitors' metric as an example: it displays a timeline of user interactions with your site.
 By clicking on—or hovering over—a bar, you'll get more specifics.
-Selecting the popup box that appears will show you the individual users counted in tSome readersHeadline Metrics
+Selecting the popup box that appears will show you the individual users counted in tFew readersHeadline Metrics

 This chart provides a snapshot of key website metrics, showing how your site is being used over the last 'x' days.
 Here's a simple explanation of each metric: Current Visitors: Indicates the number of people on your site at the moment the data was calculated.
-Visitors: Shows the number of total visitors to your site. (% returning) tells you how many of these totalSome readersUTMs
+Visitors: Shows the number of total visitors to your site. (% returning) tells you how many of these totalFew readersUser locations

 This chart illustrates where in the world your website's visitors are located, which can be invaluable for tailoring your content and marketing efforts.
 Let's break it down: User Locations: The list categorizes visitors by their geographic locations.
 This data is crucial for understanding your global reach and identifying key markets.
 Visitors: The numbers indicate how many visitors you've had frFew readersPages